-This concept of providing a public benefit for CWC area residents in exchange for a 1.2 unit per acre density is carried forward from the Sector Plan, and was further clarified in the Remedial Amendment.
+This concept of providing a public benefit and addressing existing planning deficiencies in the for CWC area residents in exchange for a and the 1.2 units per acre density is carried forward from the Sector Plan, and was further clarified in the Remedial Amendment.
 In addition, the increase in non-residential units is consistent with staff's position and numerous planning efforts and data that demonstrate a need to balance land uses, specifically through the introduction of non-residential uses in the area.
 As such Exhibit 9 - CWC Sector Plan Settlement Agreement Non-Residential Needs Analysis, shows the need in 2007.